wp-plugins/csv-2-post/readme.txt

     * New Adoption view offers advanced settings to convert existing posts to CSV 2 POST controlled posts - this is a delicate operation that requires backup.
     * New Current Project view
     * New button on Quick Actions (only shows on Current Project view) displays a list of column replacement tokens
-    * Dismissable view introductions added
+    * Dismissable view introductions added - little training in them but those introduction areas will be used to suggest tutorials
 * Technical Notes
     * No longer an error when using quick action for Create Posts - related to a variable required for the notice.
     * Moved some classes from class-csv2post.php into class-ui.php as they are only used when on admin side.